julesfowler/python-novice-astro/_episodes/05-files.md

 This means we can loop over it to do something with each filename in turn.
 In our case,
-the "something" we want to do is generate a set of plots for each file in our supernova dataset.
+the "something" we want to do is deternine the minimum and maximum brightness for each supernova dataset.
 If we want to start by analyzing just the first three files in alphabetical order, we can use the `sorted` built-in function to generate a new sorted list from the `glob.glob` output: